Table of Contents

-What is Prime Rate?
+What is the Prime Rate?

-How Does the Federal Funds Rate Impact the Prime Rate?
+How Does the Prime Rate Work?

 The prime rate is generally a combination of the federal funds rate plus three.
 The Federal Open Markets Committee is in charge of setting the federal funds rate, which is the target rate that is used to guide overnight lending by U.S. banks.
 The federal funds rate is a combination of an upper and a lower limit.
 For example, 4.25% to 4.50%.

 Financial institutions will then add three, or whatever their current policy is, to the federal funds rate to determine the lending rate for a consumer.
 However, the federal funds rate is only a baseline for determining the prime rate that banks use.
 There is significant discretion based on the lending history and creditworthiness that drives the true rate customers are charged.

 There are different ways to find the prime rate to charge customers besides the federal funds rate.
 For example, the WSJ Prime takes the average base rate of corporate loans from the top seven to ten largest banks.
 This serves as an alternative valuation compared to adding three to the federal funds rate.

 What is the Prime Rate Used For?

 The prime rate is used for various lending needs, from auto loans to mortgages.
 Banks are the most common financial service business that utilizes the prime rate.
 The standard prime rate that a bank will use varies based on the financial institution and the loan type.
 A small business loan may have a different prime rate compared to a mortgage.